Syllabus for CS 204, Front End Web Development, Spring 2026

 Quizzes

-We will be using the quiz feature of Sakai to administer online quizzes before most, maybe all, lecture classes.
+We will be using the quiz feature of Brightspace to administer online quizzes before most, maybe all, lecture classes.
 These will be a few (3-5) multiple-choice questions that are based solely on the readings for that lecture.
 The questions are not intended to be difficult; rather, we want to make your pre-class reading more effective and educational by making you a more engaged reader.
 These quiz questions will be accumulated over the semester into the equivalent of one test.
 (For example, if we had four questions per lecture for 25 lectures, each question would be worth 1 point.)

 Note that each quiz usually takes students only a few minutes to complete.
 I allow 30 minutes just so that there's no time pressure.
 Nonetheless, there is not enough time to start the quiz and then start the reading.
 So, do the reading first, and then do the quiz.
+It's also important to remember that you can do the reading anytime that is convenient for you: the previous weekend, the day before, whatever.

 Part of my inspiration for the idea of using quizzes is this NY Times article entitled To Really Learn, Quit Studying and Take a Test